Skip to main content

 Indications and Usage for Durezol

-DUREZOL® is a topical corticosteroid that is indicated for:
+DUREZOL® is a corticosteroid indicated for:

-• The treatment of inflammation and pain associated with ocular surgery.
+The treatment of inflammation and pain associated with ocular surgery.
 (1.1)

-• The treatment of endogenous anterior uveitis.
+The treatment of endogenous anterior uveitis.
 (1.2)

 Durezol Dosage and Administration

-• For the treatment of inflammation and pain associated with ocular surgery, instill one drop into the conjunctival sac of the affected eye 4 times daily beginning 24 hours after surgery and continuing throughout the first 2 weeks of the postoperative period, followed by 2 times daily for a week and then a taper based on the response.
+For the treatment of inflammation and pain associated with ocular surgery, instill one drop into the conjunctival sac of the affected eye 4 times daily beginning 24 hours after surgery and continuing throughout the first 2 weeks of the postoperative period, followed by 2 times daily for a week and then a taper based on the response.
 (2.1)

-• For the treatment of endogenous anterior uveitis, instill one drop into the conjunctival sac of the affected eye 4 times daily for 14 days followed by tapering as clinically indicated.
+For the treatment of endogenous anterior uveitis instill one drop into the conjunctival sac of the affected eye 4 times daily for 14 days followed by tapering as clinically indicated.
 (2.2)

 Dosage Forms and Strengths